-In connection with the Annual Report of Matrix Service Company (the "Company") on Form 10-K for the period ending June 30, 2018 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, Kevin S. Cavanah, Vice President and Chief Financial Officer of the Company, certify, pursuant to 18 U.S.C. ss.
+In connection with Amendment No. 1 to the Annual Report of Matrix Service Company (the "Company") on Form 10-K/A for the period ending June 30, 2018 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, Kevin S. Cavanah, Vice President and Chief Financial Officer of the Company, certify, pursuant to 18 U.S.C. ss.
 1350, as adopted pursuant to ss.
 906 of the Sarbanes-Oxley Act of 2002, that based on my knowledge: